EndlessInternational/intelligence/README.md

 successful `result` returns a `ChatResult`.
 If it is not successful it returns a `ChatErrorResult`.

-### Understanding Results
+### Results

 When you make a request using Intelligence, the response includes a `result` that provides structured access to the model's output.

 - A `ChatResult` contains one or more `choices` (alternate responses from the model).
-The `choices` method returns an array of `ChatResultChoice` instances.
-It also includes a `metrics` methods which provides information about token usage for the request. optional `metrics` about token usage
+The `choices` method returns an array of `ChatResultChoice` instances. `ChatResult` also includes a `metrics` methods which provides information about token usage for the request.
 - A `ChatResultChoice` contains a `message` from the assistant and an `end_result` which indicates how the response ended;
   - `:ended` means the model completed its response normally